Andrew-A-A/Content_Filter_chrome_Extenstion/README.md

-**Chrome and Edge Extension: YourExtensionName**
+**Chrome and Edge Extension: Content Filter**

-Welcome to the repository for YourExtensionName, a browser extension designed to enhance your browsing experience on both Chrome and Edge!
-This extension offers [mention its main features or purpose].
+Welcome to the repository for Content Filter, a browser extension designed to enhance your browsing experience on both Chrome and Edge!

 ### Backend Project